-(i) Materials for superconducting high-current applications (i.e. high-field superconducting magnets)
+(i) Superconductors for high-current high magnetic field applications (i.e. high-field superconducting magnets)

 (ii) Materials for superconducting radiofrequency (SCRF) cavity applications:

 SCRF cavities are used extensively in high energy particle accelerators operating in the continuous wave (CW) or long-pulse mode with high accelerating electric field gradients.
-Two fundamental limits for a SCRF cavity are: (i) critical RF magnetic field above which the perfect superconducting state is destroyed, which limits the ‘accelerating field’ or ‘gradient’, (ii) surface resistance as predicted by the microscopic BCS theory, which limits the quality factor Q. The current material of choice for such SCRF cavities is the type-II superconductor niobium (Nb) in its high purity form.
+Two fundamental limits for a SCRF cavity are: (i) critical RF magnetic field above which the perfect superconducting state is destroyed, which limits the ‘accelerating field’ or ‘gradient’, and (ii) surface resistance as predicted by the microscopic BCS theory, which limits the quality factor Q. The current material of choice for such SCRF cavities is the type-II superconductor niobium (Nb) in its high purity form.
 An open question in SCRF cavity technology is why the RF surface resistance of Nb increases sharply in magnetic fields well below the expected limit of critical field of Nb.
-Recent research at RRCAT has provided some clues in this direction suggesting that “buffer chemical polishing” introduces plenty of hydrogen and oxygen in Nb, which impairs its microscopic superconducting properties.
-The ongoing research in the FELUL aims at a better understanding of the superconducting and thermal properties of Nb and its alloys (both in the bulk and in the thin-film form), and of other materials like the Ti-V and Mo-Re alloys.
+Research at RRCAT has provided some clues in this direction suggesting that “buffer chemical polishing” introduces plenty of hydrogen and oxygen in Nb, which impairs its microscopic superconducting properties.
+New techniques of chemo-mechanical polishing, which do not use harsh acidic environments, are being explored to achieve very low surface roughness on pure Nb coupons.
+A rms surface roughness of nearly 10 nm could be achieved with a lesser degradation of lower critical field when compared to buffer chemical polishing.
+The ongoing research aims at a better understanding of the superconducting and thermal properties of Nb and its alloys (both in the bulk and in the thin-film form), and of other materials like the Ti-V and Mo-Re alloys.
 This research will help to identify materials leading to better and reproducible performance of a SCRF cavity.
-It is believed that there is still scope for the optimization of the qualifying criteria in choosing the appropriate superconducting materials for SCRF cavity fabrication in terms of the superconducting, thermal and mechanical properties of the starting materials, which can help insignificantly reducing the cost of production of an SCRF cavity.
+It is believed that there is still scope for the optimization of the qualifying criteria in choosing the appropriate superconducting materials for SCRF cavity fabrication in terms of the superconducting, thermal and mechanical properties of the starting materials, which can help in significantly reducing the cost of production of an SCRF cavity in future.